MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 misty.GetSlamVisibleExposureAndGain([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+This command is not functional with the Misty II Basic Edition.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Misty does not return valid values for exposure and gain if you invoke this command when the SLAM system is not streaming.
 To start SLAM streaming, issue a [`StartSlamStreaming`](../../../misty-ii/rest-api/api-reference/#startslamstreaming) command.
 {{box op="end"}}